Difference Between AFib and Atrial Flutter

 What is Atrial Flutter?

-The pace is as fast as about 300 bpm that out of all the beats, only a second beat gets through the ventricle.
+The pace is as fast as about 300 bpm out of all the beats, only a second beat gets through the ventricle.
 Treatment of both AFib and atrial flutter are quite the same.
-It includes restoring the previous and normal heart rhythm and prevent the heart from any sort of clots.
+It includes restoring the previous and normal heart rhythm and preventing the heart from any sort of clots.

 Main Differences Between AFib and Atrial Flutter

-1. The main difference between AFib and Atrial flutter is that the electrical pulses are quite chaotic while the pulses are organized
+1. The main difference between AFib and Atrial flutter is that the electrical pulses are quite chaotic, while the pulses are organized

 2. The happening of AFib is quite common among patients, but the happening of atrial flutter is not that common even if there is a previous record of heart problems.